salt.modules.win_lgpo_reg#

 CLI Example:

-# Delete all values under a key
+# Delete all values under a key salt '*' lgpo_reg.delete_value "SOFTWARE\MyKey" "MyValue"

-the admx/adml style policies.
-This is the equivalent of setting the policy
+Mark a registry value for deletion in the registry.pol file.
+This bypasses the admx/adml style policies.
+This is the equivalent of setting the policy to

-in the Group Policy editor (gpedit.msc
+Disabledin the Group Policy editor (gpedit.msc)- Parameters:

 SaltInvocationError -- Invalid policy_class